-In order to keep up with the principle of balance and harmony (i.e. the principle of Ma’at) in the universe, Egyptians believed that Neith gave birth to both the sun god Ra and the might serpent Apophis.
-Together, those two were destined to fight each other for dominance.
+In order to keep up with the principle of balance and harmony (i.e. the principle of Ma’at) in the universe, Egyptians believed that Neith gave birth to both the sun god Ra and the mighty serpent Apophis (also known as Apep).
+Those two children of Neith are destined to fight each other for dominance (for an eternity).
 Ra is the bringer of light, order and life; while Apophis is the bringer of chaos and darkness.
 According to some accounts, the spittle from Neith is what created the mighty serpent Apophis (or Apep).

 Her association with rivers, particularly the Nile River, resulted in her becoming either the mother or the consort of the Egyptian crocodile god Sobek.
 In some ancient texts and paintings, she was portrayed nursing a baby crocodile.
 For this role of hers, she earned the epithet “Nurse of Crocodiles”.

 In some cases, her consort was rather Khnum, the god of the source of the Nile.
 Her association with a god like Khnum further strengthens her dominion over the Nile River.

 Some of the major symbols of the goddess Neith are the two crossed arrows and a shield.
 Thus she is often depicted as a young woman wearing the red crown of Lower Egypt, which is also known as the Deshret.
 And typical of many Egyptian deities, Neith can be seen holding the ankh, the Egyptian symbol of life, and the was scepter, Egyptian symbol of power and royalty.
 In other cases, she is depicted holding crossed arrows and a bow, a reflection of her role as a goddess of hunting.